Family Building Adoption Advisory Council Members

 For more than 25 years, Rita Soronen has worked on behalf of abused, neglected and vulnerable children.
 Mr. Soronen has provided leadership for local, state and national efforts working to improve the juvenile justice and child welfare systems, while striving to assure safe, nurturing and permanent homes for North America’s children.
 As Executive Director of the Dave Thomas Foundation for Adoption since 2001, a national non-profit public charity, Ms. Soronen works to find loving adoptive families for each of the 150,000 waiting children in the United States and Canada’s foster care systems.
 Under Ms. Soronen’s leadership, the Foundation has significantly increased its grant-making and awareness commitments, while developing signature initiatives that underscore and act on the urgency of the issue.

 Jeannine Zoppi, Ph.D is a Clinical Psychologist licensed in New Jersey and New York.
 Dr. Zoppi received her doctorate from Seton Hall University and completed post-doctoral internship and fellowship training at the Karen Horney Institute.
 She has a private practice in Caldwell, NJ where she treats adults, adolescents and children.
 Dr. Zoppi’s specialties include psychotherapy for adoption issues, trauma, PTSD, adult survivors of childhood abuse, depression and anxiety.
 She also provides group therapy for adoption-related issues, including an adoptive-parent support group and group therapy for adoptees.
 Her services include pre-adoption psychological evaluations, attachment/bonding assessments, parenting capacity evaluations and training and education for adoptive parents and adoption professionals.
-Dr. Zoppi has presented on the topic of adoption at various local and national conferences, including those sponsored by the National Council for Adoption, the Adoption Initiative, Adoptive Parents Committee and Concerned Persons for Adoption.
-She is actively involved in the New Jersey Psychological Association, serving as Member-at-Large to the Executive Board, Affiliate Caucus Chair and Chair of the NJPA Public Education Anti-Bullying Committee as well as former President of Essex-Union County Association of Psychologists.
+Dr. Zoppi has presented on the topic of adoption at various local and national conferences, including those sponsored by the National Council for Adoption, the Adoption Initiative, American Adoption Congress, Adoptive Parents Committee and Concerned Persons for Adoption.
+She is actively involved in the New Jersey Psychological Association (NJPA), currently serving as 2014 NJPA President-Elect.
 Dr. Zoppi is also a member of the American Psychological Association’s Leadership Institute for Women in Psychology Class of 2011-2012.